RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 ### get_position_data()

 #### Description
-get_position_data is a getter function that retuns a list of position data for the drone.
+get_position_data is a getter function that retuns a list of position data for the drone. **NOTE:** The drone's position values are reset to 0 when drone takes off or battery is re-inserted.<br/>
 The 'x' position of the drone is forwards and reverse.
 The 'y' position of the drone is left and right.
 The 'z' position of the drone is up and down.